-From version 1.17, Humio includes an IP-based access control list (ACL) for outgoing connections made by notifiers.
-This is to protect from Humio being used to proxy requests into the same internal network as Humio and alerts being used to e.g. sending requests to Zookeeper.
+From version 1.17, Humio includes an IP-based access control list (ACL) for outgoing connections made by actions.
+This is to protect from Humio being used to proxy requests into the same internal network as Humio and actions being used to e.g. sending requests to Zookeeper.
 By default, this denies connecting to any reserved IP as defined by RFC 5735 and RFC 5156.
-This includes the standard ranges for internal networks, meaning that, by default, Humio will not be able to send alert notifications to other services on the same internal network.
+This includes the standard ranges for internal networks, meaning that, by default, Humio will not be able to send messages from actions to other services on the same internal network.

 The syntax of the ACL list is a sequence, seperated by newlines or

 deny actions along with a CIDR block or

 all.
 An IP address is allowed/denied by finding the first match and applying the corresponding action.

 all matches any IP-address (IPv4 or IPv6).
 If there is no match in the ACL list specified in the configuration parameter